 “Seriously using it on more than half the work I’m doing.
 Scary good work tool.
 It has quickly become an essential tool, the most versatile box I’ve ever found to subtly colorize a track.
 Congrats to you and Dave!!!!”

 The LIFT circuit is a gentle parallel filter that enhances the highs, lows or both the highs and lows of the signal.
 Audio passes through the LIFT circuit before the LOADING circuit.
-With any of the LIFT filters engaged, the audio is passed unscathed through the fully balanced P331 circuitry and blended with harmonic content of the LIFT and LOADING circuits working in concert.
+When any of the LIFT filters are engaged, the audio is passed unscathed through the fully balanced P331 circuitry and blended with harmonic content of the LIFT and LOADING circuits working in concert.

 (Bonnie Raitt, Bettye LaVette, Belly, Aimee Mann, The Milk Carton Kids)